movehand/raisr/README.md

 # RAISR

-A Python implementation of [RAISR](http://ieeexplore.ieee.org/document/7744595/).
-Supporting color images.
+A Python implementation of [RAISR](http://ieeexplore.ieee.org/document/7744595/)

 ## How To Use